WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-10-23-what-did-we-build.markdown

 categories: jekyll update
 ---
-![Three people looking at a machine](/assets/threepeopleandamachine.jpeg) What did we build?
-Thinking about if the product is right
+![Three people looking at a machine](/assets/threepeopleandamachine.jpeg)

+What did we build?
+Thinking about if the product is right.
 ====================
 I like to imagine three ways to think about how we evaluate a product.